Please note that this policy does not apply to any company or person outside Thesaurus Software Ltd.

 We will send users email notifications regarding purchases (such as invoices and renewal notifications) as well as emails relating to essential software maintenance, including product upgrades and releases.

-We may contact you with additional information such as free webinars, CPD events, special offers and newsletters from our group companies.
+We may contact users and prospective users with additional marketing information such as free webinars, CPD events, special offers and newsletters from our group companies.
 We may contact you for this purpose by telephone, post, SMS or email.
-You have the ability to unsubscribe from opted-in communications at any time.
+You have the ability to unsubscribe from these communications at any time.
 Alternatively, you can let us know your preferences by:

 In the following circumstances, we may send your personally identifiable information to others.